Employment/Career OpportunitiesThe Division of Criminal Justice is an Affirmative Action/Equal Opportunity Employer

 - Fifteen days of paid vacation each year, increasing to twenty days after ten years of service.
-Employees may accumulate up to 75 days of vacation, the unexpended balance of which is paid to the employee upon retirement.

 - Fifteen days paid sick leave each year (with provisions for Family Sick Leave).
 Employees may be paid for one-quarter of their sick leave balance on retirement up to maximum of sixty days paid.